This article has links to products and services we love, which we may make commission from.

 Pinterest for Travel Bloggers

 Obviously, Pinterest is just one tool in your travel blogging toolkit.
 It is possible that many of you actually found this post via Google – this shows the strength of good SEO which should not be ignored for social media!
 SEO is something I wish I had paid more attention to from the start however it has given me an excuse to revisit old posts which need a bit of love.
-To find out more on my procedure for blogging check out this post tips to get more blog followers.
+To find out more about my procedure for blogging check out this post tips to get more blog followers.
 Pinterest is guilty of creating high bounce rates – blogging needs a balance between all forms of traffic.

 Pinterest now allows users to share affiliate links which is something I would like to explore in the near future!
 Is anyone using it?
 Let me know how you are getting on in the comments below.
-Annoyingly, Pinterest has removed the pin count and replaced the icon with a ‘reach graph’.
-If you make the pin bigger you can see how many repins it has enjoyed by looking at the ‘boards’ at the bottom.
-You can think about what design/topics works best from this.

 Next up: Twitter for Travel Bloggers